OrganicIrradiation/ratebeer/README.md

 What is this?
 -------------

 [RateBeer](http://www.ratebeer.com/) is a database of user-created reviews about beers and breweries.
 However, their API has been down for some time, making it difficult to get that information programmatically.
-This simplifies that process, allow you to access it in the most painless way possible.
+This simplifies that process, allowing you to access it in the most painless way possible.
 Data is returned to you in a friendly, Pythonic way:

     {'beers': [{'id': '61118',
             'name': u'21st Amendment Summit IPA',